rodrigopdc/br/index.md

 ## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/rodrigopdc/br/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/rodrigopdc/br/edit/master/index.md) to maintain and preview the content

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).